 Doug Goodkin is most well-known for his work as a music educator and particularly as a proponent of Orff Schulwerk, a dynamic approach to music education developed by composer Carl Orff and his colleague, Gunild Keetman.
 This work has led him deeper into education as a means to shape the future by meeting the promise of humanity in each of its developmental phases.
 A career of working with preschool, elementary, middle school, college students and adults has provided insight into the special needs of each age level and the universal needs of all ages.
 Traveling and teaching throughout the world has helped sift out where cultures both differ and converge and inspired him to celebrate both.
-His three decades of work in one school has given him the opportunity to help shape a community that inspires the higher impulses of children and adults alike.
+Over four decades of work in one school has given him the opportunity to help shape a community that inspires the higher impulses of children and adults alike.
 Experienced teacher, perpetual student, avid reader, prolific writer, performing musician, social activist, jazz aficionado and piano player, Zen Buddhist practitioner, and world traveler, Doug's diverse work and interests are tied together by a vision of celebrating individual flowering within the circle of community.

-BRIEF VITAE Doug Goodkin is currently in his 41st year at The San Francisco School, where he teaches music and movement to children between three years old and eighth grade.
-He regularly gives workshops for Orff Chapters throughout the U.S. and Canada, as well as presenting at State and National Conferences.
-He is an internationally recognized Orff Schulwerk teacher, teaching courses throughout Europe (Austria, Canary Islands, Czech Republic, Denmark, England, Estonia, France, Finland, Germany, Norway, The Netherlands, Greece, Iceland, Italy, Poland, Portugal, Russia, Scotland, Spain, Sweden, Switzerland and Turkey), Asia (China, Japan, Hong Kong, Indonesia, Korea, Malaysia, Philippines, Singapore, Taiwan, Thailand, Vietnam), Australia (Sydney, Adelaide, Perth, Brisbane, Melbourne), New Zealand, Africa (South Africa,Ghana, Morocco), South America (Argentina, Brazil, Chile and Columbia.
+BRIEF VITAE: Doug Goodkin retired in June 2020 after 45 years at The San Francisco School, where he taught music and movement to children between three years old and eighth grade since 1975.
+He continues to regularly give workshops for Orff Chapters throughout the U.S. and Canada, as well as presenting at State and National Conferences.
+He is an internationally recognized Orff Schulwerk teacher, teaching courses throughout Europe (Austria, Belgium, Canary Islands, Czech Republic, Denmark, England, Estonia, France, Finland, Germany, Norway, The Netherlands, Greece, Iceland, Italy, Poland, Portugal, Russia, Scotland, Slovenia, Spain, Sweden, Switzerland and Turkey), Asia (China, Japan, Hong Kong, Indonesia, Iran, Korea, Malaysia, Philippines, Singapore, Taiwan, Thailand, Vietnam), Australia (Sydney, Adelaide, Perth, Brisbane, Melbourne), New Zealand, Africa (South Africa,Ghana, Morocco), South America (Argentina, Brazil, Chile and Columbia).
 He is the director of The San Francisco Orff Certification Course and teaches his own course on Jazz and Orff Schulwerk in San Francisco and co-directs and teaches in the Orff-Afrique Course in Dzodze, Ghana.
 Doug received the distinguished Pro Merito Award from the Orff Foundation in Munich, Germany for his contributions to Orff Schulwerk in July, 2000 and the Distinguished Service Award from the American Orff Schulwerk Association in November, 2018.